odoo/owl/doc/v3/owl/reference/props.md

 ### When to use `prop()` vs `props()`

-Use `props()` when the child needs to observe prop changes (the parent re-renders with a new value and the child must reflect it), or when the child declares several props at once.
+Use `props()` when the child needs to observe prop changes (the parent re-renders with a new value and the child must reflect it), when computed values or effects should react to prop changes, or when the child declares several props at once.

 Use `prop()` when: